lnplp/Praat-scripts-for-drawing/README.md

 # Praat-scripts-for-drawing
 Open each script to see basic instructions for use, and attribution.
 These scripts come with no guarantee of functionality.

+**batch_wave_draw.script** draws a waveform (top) and textgrid (bottom), with boundaries overlaying the waveform, on a loop through a user-specified directory.

+**batch_wave_spectro_draw.script** draws a waveform (top), spectrogram (middle) and textgrid (bottom), with boundaries overlaying the waveform and spectrogram, on a loop through a user-specified directory.
+The spectrogram is created automatically.

 **pitch_draw.script** draws a pitch trace (top) and textgrid (bottom), with boundaries overlaying the pitch trace.

-**spectral_slice_draw.script** draws a spectrogram and an LPC spectrum taken at a user-specified time point which is marked on the spectrogram.
+**spectral_slice_draw.script** draws a spectrogram and a spectrum taken at a user-specified time point which is marked on the spectrogram.
 All objects apart from an input sound file are generated automatically.

 **spectro_draw.script** draws a spectrogram (top) and textgrid (bottom), with boundaries overlaying the spectrogram.
 The spectrogram is created automatically.